m-i-n-h-a-j/SchemaView/README.md

 # SchemaView

 SchemaView is a lightweight database explorer and data viewer built with ASP.NET Core and Angular.

-The goal of SchemaView is to provide a fast, focused alternative to traditional database administration tools for day-to-day development workflows.

-## Current Status

-This repository currently contains the application scaffold:

-- ASP.NET Core Web API host
-- Layered backend projects for API, Application, Domain, and Infrastructure
-- Angular frontend application
-- Tailwind CSS frontend styling setup
-- Development OpenAPI support in the API project

-Database browsing, provider integrations, and query execution features are planned and will be implemented on top of this structure.
+It is designed for developer workflows where you need to connect to a database, inspect schemas and tables, and view table data without opening a heavier administration tool.

-## Planned Features
+## Features

-- Runtime database connections
+- Runtime database connection setup
+- Saved browser-side connection profiles
+- PostgreSQL and Oracle connection testing
-- PostgreSQL support
+- PostgreSQL and Oracle schema browsing
-- Schema explorer
-- Table browser
+- Table browsing by schema
-- Dynamic data viewer
+- Paginated table data viewing
+- Column metadata display
-- Server-side filtering
+- Server-side sorting support
-- Sorting and pagination
-- Query execution
-- Lazy loading for large schemas and tables
-- Metadata caching
 - Responsive Angular UI
 - Dark mode support